 To butterfly the lobster tail, use kitchen shears or a sharp knife to carefully cut through the meat along the length of the tail.
 Make sure to cut only halfway through the meat, stopping before reaching the opposite end.
 Open up the cut shell and gently press down on the sides to butterfly the meat evenly.

-See also How to cook perfect spaghetti
+See also How long to cook chicken in pressure cooker to shred

 4. Season the Lobster Tail